-The site contains som snippets from my travel photo collections, and a some genealogy topics, including a link to our genealogy website.
+The website features some snippets from my travel photo collections and and genealogy-related topics.
+It includes a link to our genealogy website.

-The genealogy website covers families Kristensen and Burke and generations beyond.
-Additional family branches are added from time to time.
+The genealogy website encompasses families Kristensen and Burke, spanning multiple generations.
+Additional family branches are periodically added

 © Peder Kristensen 2003 - 2024